Blogs, Income Tax

 1. Sham Transactions

 Sham Transaction is a method to record the transfer of property in the books of accounts only and no such transfer has been made in actual.
-The main object to record such transfer is the tax evasion.
+The main object to record such transfer is tax evasion.

-For example, recording the payment of dividends as interest payment so that interest payment can be claimed as deduction to reduce the tax liability.
+For example, recording the payment of dividends as interest payment so that interest payment can be claimed as a deduction to reduce the tax liability.

 Conclusion

-Now we know that, tax payer can reduce his tax liability via 3 method i.e. Tax Planning, Tax avoidance and Tax evasion.
-Out of which, Tax planning and Tax avoidance are permissible whereas Tax evasion is not permissible as it manipulates the law which would be illegal thing to do.
+Now we know that, tax payer can reduce his tax liability via 3 methods i.e. Tax Planning, Tax avoidance and Tax evasion.
+Out of which, Tax planning and Tax avoidance are permissible whereas Tax evasion is not permissible as it manipulates the law which would be an illegal thing to do.
 So, be a smart taxpayer and always try to do tax planning with the help of Experts.
-If you require any assistance in tax planning, feel free to contact Manthan Experts by just dialling +91 9643-969-969.
+If you require any assistance in tax planning, feel free to contact Manthan Experts by just dialing +91 9643-969-969.